SydneyKinney/Bootcamp_Group_Project/README.md

 - The rating of an app does have an affect on installation.
 - There are more downloads for free apps versus apps that users have to pay for.

-## Summary
-- The price of an app does have an affect on installation.
-- The rating of an app does have an affect on installation.
-- There are more downloads for free apps versus apps that users have to pay for.

 ## Links

 #### Google Slides